SlothQL/SlothQL/README.md

 ### Hi there 👋

 I am Alina Linden. 🦥 I am a software developer with a passion for problem solving and creating usable applications.
 I gained an interest in development while upskilling for a previous career as a graphic designer within print media.
-This quickly turned into a passion and I am now pursuing this by completing an intensive professional development course at [CodeClan](https://codeclan.com/) 🏴󠁧󠁢󠁳󠁣󠁴󠁿.
+This quickly turned into a passion and I decided to pursue a career change.
+I recently completed the professional software development course at [CodeClan](https://codeclan.com/) in Edinburgh 🏴󠁧󠁢󠁳󠁣󠁴󠁿.

 ## Social 🗣️